lmcrean/odyssey-api/software-architecture/file-structure/overview.md

 # Odyssey - Creator Platform MVP Architecture

+key: ✅ - MVP
+key: 🔄 - MVP but bare minimal implementation, should be expanded later
+key: ❌ - Not MVP but should be added later

 ## Overview
 A TypeScript-first creator monetization platform built for **MVP deployment** with 100-500 initial creators.
 Instagram-ish image sharing with direct creator monetization.